aws-samples/sample-amazon-ivs-aiortc-demos/README.md

 -   **Audio Visualization**: Generate dynamic audio visualizations

 > [!IMPORTANT]
-> Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.
+> Using these demos with your AWS account will create and consume AWS resources, which will cost money.

 ## Project Structure